How BetterHelp Helped Me To Be A Recovering Pessimist: Jennifer

 How BetterHelp helped a pessimist: Dealing with my husband's addiction and relapse better

-My husband came back at the end of June—supposedly out of treatment.
+My husband came back after three months—supposedly out of treatment.
 I was able to approach our relationship and his addiction differently, thanks to what Keri helped me learn.
 I was able to truly love him again and express that love in a supportive way.
 I was also able to talk to him about problems and issues without it devolving into a fight or a breakup, which was common for us.

 Finding strength in self-improvement and emotional expression